It is critical for us to link patient safety and worker safety with environmental sustainability"

 Health Care Without Harm

-Health Care Without Harm, supported by a grant from the Robert Wood Johnson Foundation, is an international coalition of 25 hospitals and health care systems established to research and adopt environmentally sound practices to promote the health and safety of patients and workers.
-A key goal of the collaborative will be to evaluate the impact of green initiatives on patient and worker health.
+Health Care Without Harm, supported by the Robert Wood Johnson Foundation, is a coalition of more than 450 organizations in 50 countries, advocates for eco-friendly changes to design, purchasing, and operational practices that can dramatically improve health.
+A key goal of the collaborative is to evaluate the impact of green initiatives on patient and worker health.